Woodruff Park (Olympia)

 Woodruff Park is an 2.46 acre urban park located in and administered by the city of Olympia, Washington.

-Amenities include a seasonal sprayground, picnic shelter, restrooms, volleyball court, tennis and pickleball courts, and a basketball half-court.
+History

-Woodruff Park was named after Samuel C. Woodruff, Jr., who in effect donated the property to the city in 1892 for just $1.
+Woodruff Park was named after Samuel C. Woodruff, Jr., an early developer in Olympia who donated the property to the city in 1892 for just $1.
 The park sits at the crest of Olympia's westside hill, between the arterial Harrison Avenue and Garfield Elementary School.

+Features

+Amenities include a picnic shelter, restrooms, and courts for basketball, tennis and pickleball, and volleyball.
+The park also contains a sprayground, the first such in the city.